B58-CloudDevOps/roboshop-terraform/README.md

 # roboshop-terraform

-This repo holds the IAC using Terraform to provision the EC2 infra needed to host roboshop project
+This repo holds the IAC using Terraform to provision the EKS and deploy the roboshop containerized apps on EKS as deployments.

+Mongodb, Rabbitmq, MySQL and Redis would still be there on EC2.

+    Stateless workloads / Apps would be deployed on EKS.
+    Statefull workloads would be running on EC2 nodes.